semaphoreP/codeastro/Day3/tutorial_doc/README.md

 [here](https://betterprogramming.pub/3-different-docstring-formats-for-python-d27be81e0d68)),
 but today we will focus on the Google Docstring.

-In the `tutorial_doc` directory, open `correlate.py` in your favorite text editor.
-These functions have Google-style docstrings.
-Let's look at the different components of the docstring for the `cross_corr` function:
+Here is an example of a Google-stype docstring for an example function:

 <p align="center">
   <img width="800" height="211" src="./figs/docstring_f.png">